itcc-pedcanportal/services-dkfz/README.md

 ## Overview

-The ITCC PedCanPortal (https://www.pedcanportal.eu/) allows institutes around the world to share sensitive genetic data of bioinformatics pipelines within the consortium and present the data in non-public web interfaces.
-This guide will help you connect to our OpenStack hosted VMs at DKFZ Heidelberg for data upload.
+This guide will help you connect to our OpenStack hosted VMs at DKFZ Heidelberg for data upload and service access.

 ## Step 1: Create a Life Science Account

-Before you can access our services, you need to create a Life Science ID:
+Before you can access our services, you need to create a Life Science ID if you don't already have one:

 1. Visit the [Life Science Login registration page](https://lifescience-ri.eu/ls-login/version-2023/user/how-to-get-ls-id.html)
 2. Follow these steps to create your account: